Listing of Global Opportunities

 Child Family Health International (CFHI) offers more than 25 community-based global health education programs for students in nine countries (ArgentinaBolivia, EcuadorGhanaIndiaMexicoPhilippinesSouth Africa, and Uganda).
 Their programs can be searched by student type or by program.
 CFHI offers two-week intensive programs and four- to 16-week immersion programs with flexible start times.
 Costs of the programs vary by country and multiple CFHI scholarships are available.

 Global Health Corps offers year-long paid fellowships to work in a range of critical roles within partner organizations on the front lines of health equity in Malawi, Rwanda, Uganda, Zambia, and the United States.
 The fellowship focuses on leadership development and follows a partnership model in which all U.S. fellows are partnered with a fellow in their host country.
 An informational video is here.
-Applications for the Africa Fellowship Cohort will close January 10, 2024 and applications for the U.S. Fellowship program will open in January 2024.
+Applications for the Africa Fellowship Cohort close in January and applications for the U.S. Fellowship program open in January.

 The Benjamin H. Josephson, MD Fund.
 As a commitment to the continuation of Dr. Josephson's humanitarian work, this fund provides health care professionals with the financial resources necessary to deliver medical services to those in need throughout the world.
 Applications are accepted year-round.